-Templates are currently in beta testing and only available to a few customers via our Early Adopter program.
+Templates is currently in beta testing and only available to a few customers via our Early Adopter program.
 To join an Early Adopter program, contact your Cognite representative.

 Use templates to structure and organize data to your needs.
 You can assign fields to the template that you then assign values or reference other data such as time series or assets.
 Build your view of the data you have available in Cognite Data Fusion and simplify the applications and solutions you are working on by accessing data through templates.
 Templates remove the gap between the application’s data model and the preexisting structure of the relevant data.
 It is easy to scale your solution across more data without changing or redeploying your application code or configuration.
 Instead, you can work with your template in Cognite Data Fusion, use the tooling available there to scale to more data with governance.

 A template group hosts your grouping of templates.

 A template describes the structure of your data objects.

 An instance is the actual data object.